-John H. Knox, a partner in the San Francisco office of Orrick, Herrington & Sutcliffe LLP, is a member of the firm's Public Finance Department.
-Mr. Knox has been involved in several municipal workout situations, representing the City of Vallejo, California, in its chapter 9 bankruptcy case, the City of Richmond, California, in a successful financial restructuring that allowed it to emerge from a near-bankruptcy situation to become a solid "A" rated credit, and the City of Half Moon Bay, California, in connection with a very large judgment that threatened to bankrupt it.
-His bond practice focuses on local governmental infrastructure financing, primarily for cities and counties, including general fund financings, pension bonds, special assessment and other land-secured financings, redevelopment tax increment financings, enterprise revenue bonds, municipal lease transactions and general obligation bonds.
-He also has been involved in creating various statewide financing programs, including financings for governmental receivables, infrastructure and development impact fees.
-He also assists nonprofit institutions, including colleges, universities, and private K-12 schools with tax-exempt financings.
+John H. Knox, a partner in the San Francisco office of Orrick, Herrington & Sutcliffe LLP, until his retirement in 2017, was a member of the firm's Public Finance Department.
+Mr. Knox was involved in several municipal workout situations, and represented the Cities of Stockton and Vallejo, California, in their chapter 9 bankruptcy cases, the City of Richmond, California, in a successful financial restructuring that allowed it to emerge from a near-bankruptcy situation to become a solid "A"-rated credit, and the City of Half Moon Bay, California, in connection with a very large judgment that threatened to bankrupt it.
+His bond practice focused on local governmental infrastructure financing, primarily for cities and counties, including general fund financings, pension bonds, special assessment and other land-secured financings, redevelopment tax increment financings, enterprise revenue bonds, municipal lease transactions and general obligation bonds.

-Marc A. Levinson, a partner in the Sacramento office of Orrick, Herrington & Sutcliffe LLP, is a member of the firm's Restructuring Group.
-Mr. Levinson is nationally recognized for his capabilities in complex reorganizations and restructurings, out-of-court workouts and other insolvency matters.
-Mr. Levinson is the lead insolvency lawyer on the Orrick team that filed a chapter 9 case for the City of Vallejo-the largest California city to seek bankruptcy relief.
-The case has generated cutting edge legal issues, as well as litigation over a number of hotly-contested factual issues, including those relating to the City's insolvency and its eligibility to be a chapter 9 debtor.
-Mr. Levinson is a conferee of the National Bankruptcy Conference and a member of the Board of Directors of the American College of Bankruptcy, and he is a frequent speaker on bankruptcy topics.
+Marc A. Levinson is a Senior Counsel in Orrick's San Francisco office and is a member of the firm's Restructuring Group.
+He was an Orrick partner for 25 years.
+He is nationally recognized for his capabilities in complex reorganizations and restructurings, out-of-court workouts and other insolvency matters.
+Mr. Levinson was the lead insolvency lawyer on the Orrick team that filed and confirmed plans of adjustment In the City of Vallejo and City of Stockton chapter 9 cases.
+The cases generated cutting edge legal issues, as well as litigation over several hotly contested factual issues, including those relating to insolvency, eligibility to be a chapter 9 debtor, the power of the bankruptcy court in a chapter 9 case and plan confirmation, including cramdown.
+Mr. Levinson is a conferee of the National Bankruptcy Conference and is the immediate past Chair of the American College of Bankruptcy.
+He is a frequent speaker on bankruptcy topics.